Dude Ranch (album): Pre-production

+Recording

+Blink-182 entered the studio in December 1996 to record Dude Ranch, at Big Fish Studios in Rancho Santa Fe, California, a rural facility in San Diego's North County.
+The studio, a converted guesthouse on a large property, sat between horse farms and wooded areas.
+The community had been recently devastated by wildfires, which the band sometimes used as the backdrop for their impromptu videos and antics.
+The band were afforded more time to record than previous endeavors, and now had the time and resources to fully realize their vision.
+During breaks, the trio entertained themselves with computer mah-jongg, Crash Bandicoot, and "reading the articles from the shelves and shelves of Playboys that the studio had thoughtfully provided."
+The group ate lunch nearly each day at Sombrero, a local Mexican restaurant namedropped in "Josie", and Chinese for dinner from Encinitas' Pick Up Stix.

+Mark Trombino oversaw the sessions, and also contributed piano and keyboards.
+Trombino emphasized precision and pushed the band toward tighter performances, frequently requiring multiple takes to achieve the desired sound.
+Hoppus likened him to a "musical accountant."
+This disciplined approach contrasted with the band’s playful energy, often prompting pranks and attempts to break his composure.
+Though the band often saw him as quiet and reserved, he was simply navigating the unusual dynamic of producing a group that had already achieved far greater commercial success than he had.
+In his own words, he felt "excited, but also nervous and intimidated... these guys had sold way more records than I had ever sold and I’m sitting in the producer’s chair telling them what to do."
+Despite that unease, Trombino was struck by their unusual combination of humor and ambition, noting that they were “the most business-centric band I’d ever seen at that point.
+They had their shit together."
+In addition to the record, Trombino produced "I Won't Be Home for Christmas", a Christmas song recorded during the Dude Ranch sessions.

 Despite the creative boom while writing lyrics for the album, all three members of Blink-182 faced setbacks while recording Dude Ranch.
 DeLonge was having vocal problems and spent much time recording and re-recording vocal tracks, and Hoppus realized he too was having difficulty singing after losing his voice during a one-off Christmas concert.
 Hoppus realized the magnitude of the situation and cancelled the final week of recording in December 1996.
 He quit smoking in order to take care of his voice, which was stressed due to lack of vocal warm-ups, full days of vocal tracks, and the strain of singing for "Dammit", which was accidentally written just outside his vocal range.
 Meanwhile, Raynor had to record his drum tracks while still in his wheelchair, the result of injuries sustained at the signing party.
 He would wheelchair up to the drum set and scoot onto the drum throne and play," remembered Trombino in a later interview.
 "I got the sense that [the band] were bummed."
-Aside from the recording, the band spent time playing Crash Bandicoot and "reading the articles from the shelves and shelves of Playboys that the studio had thoughtfully provided."
-The group ate lunch nearly each day at Sombrero, a local Mexican restaurant namedropped in "Josie", and Chinese for dinner from Encinitas' Pick Up Stix.